Hyle-org/hyle/crates/hyle-verifiers/README.md

-# Hyle verifiers
+# Verifiers

-This crates holds verifiers for Hyle node.
+This crates holds verifiers for the Hyli node.